-Payment of Salaries
+Payment of Salaries and Subscriptions

-Your salary is paid monthly in arrears directly into a designated bank account or building society account (but not into branches of the National Savings Bank) on the last but one working day of each month.
+For every month you work, your salary is paid monthly in arrears directly into a designated bank account or building society account (but not into branches of the National Savings Bank) on the last but one working day of each month.

 Any married female member of staff making contributions at the reduced rate should inform the Salaries Office as soon as possible if her marriage ends by divorce or annulment, as she is liable to make contributions at the standard rate.
 Women paying at the reduced rate who are widowed should seek advice from the Salaries Office concerning their liability to pay the full-rate contribution.